 With Wise, you can send money to your beneficiary anywhere in the world and they get the money in their local bank account instantly.
 Sender doesn’t need to meet anyone, the beneficiary doesn’t have to go anywhere.
 10 million users worldwide currently enjoy this efficiently built service.

-This article will focus on how to send money and request to receive money on Wise (Transferwise), and also why Wise should be a preferred app to send money to anywhere in the world.
+This article will focus on how to activate Wise, send money and request to receive money on Wise (Transferwise), and also why Wise should be a preferred app to send money to anywhere in the world.

 How does Wise work?